Rabbi Jason Gitlin, ReFrame Project Manager

 Dr. Tauber ‘s dissertation explored the role of the congregational rabbi as a teacher of adults, and she looks forward to integrating this research with her practical experience in the field of Jewish education.
 She is also the book review editor of the Journal of Jewish Education.
 Sarah graduated from Yale University with a bachelor’s degree magna cum laude in History, University of California at Berkeley with a secondary school teaching certification in English, and JTS with an EdD in Jewish Education.

-Dr. Katz instructs educators from ReFrame communities on making self-awareness a professional competency to be applied individually and to their educational frameworks, through reflective practice.
-This process is explored by helping participants become more aware of themselves as educators and how organizational change and growth occurs, and necessarily includes, individual and collaborative components.
+Dr. Katz instructs educators on making self-awareness a professional competency to be applied individually and to their educational frameworks, through reflective practice.

 Meredith Katz is the Senior Research Scholar of Jewish Education in The William Davidson Graduate School of Jewish Education of The Jewish Theological Seminary.
 She teaches courses in Pedagogical Skills, Curriculum, and Staff Development and Supervision, and works extensively with The Davidson School’s distance learning students in the MA and Executive Doctoral programs.